What Makes a Good Grievance Procedure?

-What is It and Why is It Important?
+What is a Grievance Procedure and Why is It Important?

 “For projects with environmental and social impacts grievances are a fact of life.
 How a company responds (or perceived to be responding) to grievances is important and can have significant implication for business performance”

 A grievance mechanism is a channel through which community members who feel they have been adversely affected by business activities can raise concerns or complaints to a company and have those concerns addressed in a prompt and professional manner.

 Strong and trusted mechanisms can help address problems proactively as they arise, and in turn helps build trust with the effected communities.
 They can also be an effective way for companies to identify potential problems.
 Proactively listening to community concerns can offer valuable information on how to improve their operations, manage risks and increase product values.

 The initial steps to go through when building a complaint management process is presented in our previous post.
 These steps help you produce is a grievance procedure (a process to receive, handle and close out grievance).
 So, what should it look like?